MPOS/php-mpos/README.md

 Description
 ===========

-mmcFE-ng is a web frontend for Pooled Mining.
+mmcFE-ng is a web frontend for Pooled LTC Mining.

 This is based on mmcFE, the original work by Greedi: https://github.com/Greedi/mmcFE